lea-lgbt/blog/src/posts/2023-04-25-pseudorandom-numbers-in-eleventy.md

 ---
 title: Pseudorandom numbers in Eleventy
 description: Create deterministic series of random numbers for generative arts
+tags:
+  - eleventy
-tags: eleventy, numbers
+  - numbers
 ---
-# Pseudorandom numbers in Eleventy

 This blog uses social preview images with some generative waves using the [disability pride flag colors](https://www.disabled-world.com/definitions/disability-pride.php).
 In order to always have the same wave art on every build, I am not using `Math.random()` to generate random path coordinates but a pseudorandom number generator.
 It generates a deterministic series of numbers from a given seed value.
 This way it is ensured every build always generates the same image.